swingley/san-diego-neighborhoods/README.md

 [View it live](http://rawr.gr/sdn)

 ### Source data
-I initially came across a pdf map of [San Diego neighborhoods](http://www.sangis.org/docs/services/San_Diego_neighborhoods.pdf).
+I came across a pdf map of [San Diego neighborhoods](http://www.sangis.org/docs/services/San_Diego_neighborhoods.pdf).
 It's helpful, but I wanted something more interactive.
 The closest thing I was able to find was a [map of police stations on ArcGIS Online](http://sandiego.maps.arcgis.com/apps/OnePane/basicviewer/index.html?appid=fd71ebb862f241ef9ba4e7159749cb46) that seems to correspond to the data in the neighborhood pdf.
 So all the data was there, but it wasn't easily searchable.

-After a little more poking around, I came across a [shapefile named SDPD_BEATS](http://rdw.sandag.org/Default.aspx?dir=Law).
+After a little more poking around, I found a [shapefile named SDPD_BEATS](http://rdw.sandag.org/Default.aspx?dir=Law).
 Bingo.

 ### Data Conversions

-Now that I had the data I needed to wrap it in an easily searchable website.
+Now that I had the data, I needed to wrap it in an easily searchable website.
 First up, convert from shape file to... to... well, I tried a couple things.
-After converting to GeoJSON and getting a ~7MB file (for 100 polygons, ahem), I decided I needed to simplify these things if I hoped to have a site that would load in a reasonable time.
-I decided TopoJSON was the best bet.
+After converting to GeoJSON and getting a ~7MB file (for 100 polygons, ahem), I decided I needed to simplify the neighborhood boundaries if I hoped to have a site that would load in a reasonable time.
+I decided [TopoJSON](https://github.com/mbostock/topojson) was the best bet.

-Since the source shapefile was in [California State Plane](http://epsg.io/102646), this `ogr2ogr` command did the trick:
+There was also the fact that the source shapefile was in [California State Plane](http://epsg.io/102646) and all the tools I was considering work best with data in WGS84. `ogr2ogr` makes that conversion easy.
+Here's the command I used to re-project the boundaries:

 ```
 SOURCE=SDPD_BEATS.shp